Rest of the world in sports and games: Overview

 As a Rest of the World team usually has little experience in playing together or working as a team, their ability is not usually considered indicative of their actual abilities, either individually or as members of their usual teams, and as such, games played against the rest of the world are not normally considered to show the true talent of either the rest of the world or the team competing against them.
 As a consequence, Rest of the World matches are usually played as one-off events either as friendly games or for a non-competitive special purpose, such as international aid or commemoration.

 However, some such events can produce spectacular and intense games, such as the chess game between Garry Kasparov and the Rest of the World in 1999.
-The Russia (USSR) vs Rest of the World chess matches were also tightly contested.
+The chess matches of Russia and the Soviet Union against the rest of the World were also tightly contested.

 Examples

 In rugby league, the Other Nationalities team played from 1904 to 1975.
 In rugby union, the British and Irish Lions faced the Rest of the World XV in 1986.

 In basketball, the NBA Rising Stars Challenge faces a Team USA versus a Team World since 2015.
+The NBA All-Star Game also adopted such a format in 2026.

 Cricket

-Noted examples of Rest of the World teams in cricket included those organised to tour England in 1970 and Australia in 1971-2 in place of planned tours from South Africa abandoned because of political opposition due to the apartheid policy.
+Noted examples of Rest of the World teams in cricket included those organised to tour England in 1970 and Australia in 1971–72 in place of planned tours from South Africa abandoned because of political opposition due to the apartheid policy.
 Although the matches in 1970 were declared at the time to have official Test cricket status, this was subsequently withdrawn.
 A World XI also played against Australia in the 2005 ICC Super Series.
 The first class match in that series retains Test match status, a move which was and is controversial with some cricket statisticians such as Bill Frindall.
 However the status is unlikely to be withdrawn in part because of the effect on noted cricket records; for instance without the wickets taken in this match, Muttiah Muralitharan would fall slightly short of 800 career test wickets.
 A world XI also competed in unofficial World Series Cricket in 1977-9, and a "Rest of the World XI" contested two short tournaments in England dubbed the "World Cricket Cup" in 1966 and 1967, struggling in the first, but emerging victorious in the second.